sous-chefs/syslog_ng/README.md

 ##### Example 3 - Multiple of the same filter given as an Array

-- syslog-ng implicitly takes multiple filters within a contained group without a Boolean operator as being `and`'d so the library explicitly specify it if no other operator has been given.
+- syslog-ng implicitly takes multiple filters within a contained group **without** a Boolean operator as being `and`'d so the library explicitly specifies it if no other operator has been given.

 ```ruby
 syslog_ng_filter 'f_test_array_and' do